Weight Train Once a Week!

 8. Exhaling upon exertion reduces the pressure on the heart and blood vessels.
 Exhale during the contraction phase of the exercise.
 Inhale deeply while slowly returning to the starting position.

-9. Upon completing the set, targeted muscles should be stretched immediately.
+9. After the set is completed, immediately stretch the targeted muscles.
 The muscle group is warm from exertion, maximizing the stretch’s benefits.

 10. Top priority is maintaining muscle balance and ensuring the optimal health of all soft tissues and joints.